Owen Carron

 Owen Gerard Carron (born 9 February 1953) is an Irish republican activist who was Member of Parliament (MP) for Fermanagh and South Tyrone from 1981 to 1983.

 Early life

 Carron was born in Enniskillen, County Fermanagh.
 He qualified as a teacher in the 1970s.
-He is a nephew of late Nationalist Party politician John Carron.
+He is a nephew of Nationalist Party politician John Carron.

 Political career

 He became involved in Irish republican politics in the late 1970s through the Fermanagh Anti H-Block committee.

 Election agent for Bobby Sands

 Carron was Bobby Sands' election agent for the April 1981 Fermanagh and South Tyrone by-election.
 Sands, a Republican prisoner on hunger strike, won the election, but died soon afterward.
 Changes in election law with the passing of the Representation of the People Act 1981 made it impossible to nominate another prisoner, so Carron stood as the "Anti H-Block/Proxy Political Prisoner".

 Election as MP

 Carron was elected in the August by-election with an increased majority but with fewer votes, becoming the youngest MP at the time.
 Like most other Irish republicans elected to the British Parliament, he was an abstentionist.
 He never made a secret of his support for Sinn Féin; confirmation of this came when he was elected to the Northern Ireland Assembly in October 1982 as a Sinn Féin candidate.
 At the 1983 general election he stood again, this time officially for Sinn Féin, but owing to the nomination of a candidate by the Social Democratic and Labour Party, the nationalist vote in the constituency was seriously split, and Carron lost the seat to Ken Maginnis of the Ulster Unionist Party.